 This is because this operating system targets those non-technical audiences and is designed in such a way that the users can use it without requiring any previous experience of using it or knowledge of Linux kernel.

 The Chrome OS is notably different when it is compared with other major operating systems available in the market today, such as Mac OS and Windows, to name a few.

-These programs are extensively used on desktop computers and have the capability of running Adobe Photoshop, MS office and other full programs.
 However, these programs cannot run as smoothly on the Chrome OS as it can in other available desktop operating systems.

 The best part of this operating system is that you do not need to download and install programs on it.
 Instead you can run these programs using the Chrome web browser.